 Chromatin Regulators in Cancer Lab

-In my lab we will study how alterations in certain genes drive cancer.
+In my lab we study how alterations in certain genes drive cancer.
 Many people know that a mutation in an important gene can lead to cancer, but another cause can be when a cell turns on a gene that is supposed to be off or turns off a gene that should be on.
 Similarly, there are two copies of each gene in our cells, but some cancers have more or fewer copies.
 Breast cancer, in particular, shows these latter features rather than high mutation rates.
 My lab will study a particular class of genes called Chromatin Regulators that control which genes get turned on or off in a cell and when genes are turned on, how much they are turned on.
 Chromatin Regulators are altered in up to 50% of cancer patients making them one of the most altered classes of genes.

 A second issue in cancer is that some cancers have common alterations in certain genes, whereas other cancers rarely or never have alterations in these same genes.
 My lab will solve this fundamental challenge in biology of understanding why some genes are altered in some particular cancers but not in others.